it-beard/evo-bot-go/.qoder/repowiki/en/content/Service Layer/Message Sender Service.md

 - [message_sender_service.go](file://internal/services/message_sender_service.go#L1-L20)

 ## Conclusion
 The MessageSenderService is a foundational component of the evocoders-bot-go application, providing a robust and flexible interface for all Telegram message operations.
 By abstracting the complexities of the Telegram Bot API, it enables other services and handlers to focus on business logic while ensuring consistent, reliable message delivery.
 Its comprehensive error handling, support for various message types, and integration with formatting utilities make it a critical piece of the application's communication infrastructure.
+Recent architectural changes have expanded its role, with new services like SaveUpdateMessageService and AdminSaveMessageService now depending on its messaging capabilities for database operations and administrative functions.